zarif007/SM-BackEnd-API-/README.md

 ### Virtual Environment
 ```
-Create a Local Environment(not System wide)
-Specific to this Project
+For creating a Local Environment(not System wide) specific to this Project
 On CMD ->
         1. cd /vagrant
         2. python -m venv ~/env (creating env file to vagrant